weesvc/weesvc-gorilla/README.md

 ```shell script
 bin/weesvc migrate; bin/weesvc serve
 ```

+Once started, you can even access the new user interface via http://localhost:9092/.

 #### Docker
 For those who do not have Go available, [Docker](https://hub.docker.com/) is an option to build the application and run the application within a container.
 Using the `make build-docker` command will build the application within a Linux container, then copy the resulting binary into a slim docker image to utilize for execution.